Freedom of Information

 How do I make an FOI request?

-You can email your request to foi@epa.ie
+You can email your request to foi@epa.ie OR

-Alternatively, you can download the FOI application form and send it to the FOI Officer by email at: foi@epa.ie
+Download the FOI application form and send it to the FOI Officer by email at: foi@epa.ie

-You can also send your request by Post to:
+You can also send your request by post to:

 FOI Officer